NOAA-EMC/RDASApp/.github/ISSUE_TEMPLATE/bug-report.md

 - Link any relevant pull requests here:
   - PR #
   - PR #

+## Dependencies
+> What must be done before this can be done?
+Add issue or PR dependencies as appropriate
+> Does this block progress on other issues?
+Add this issue as a dependency to issues as appropriate

 ## Additional information (optional)
 > Add any other context about the problem here.